 Skip to content

 Cybèle Young graduated from the Ontario College of Art and Design in 1996.
 She is the recipient of the 2007–08 Open Studio Nick Novak Scholarship, two Ontario Arts Council Grants, two Toronto Arts Council Grants, and two Canada Council for the Arts Grants.
-Young’s works have been exhibited internationally and her work is included in the collections of the Art Bank of Canada, Ottawa; the Canadian Department of Foreign Affairs; Ernst & Young; and Gryphon Capital Management, San Francisco.
-The Artist currently lives and works in Toronto.
+Young’s works have been exhibited internationally and her work is included in the collections of the Art Bank of Canada, the Canadian Department of Foreign Affairs, Ernst & Young, and Gryphon Capital Management.
+Young’s work is represented in many private collections, including The Japanese Empress Michko Shōda, George Soros, Ben Stiller, and Noah Baumbach.

 Back To Top